Perturbative Gadgets at Arbitrary Orders: Perturbation Theory

-As shown in \cite{Messiah, Bloch} and recounted in appendix \ref{Blochapp}, the right eigenvectors of $\ca$ are $\ket{\alpha_1},\ldots,\ket{\alpha_d}$, and the corresponding eigenvalues are $E_1, \ldots, E_d$.
+As shown in~\cite{Messiah, Bloch} and recounted in appendix \ref{Blochapp}, the right eigenvectors of $\ca$ are $\ket{\alpha_1},\ldots,\ket{\alpha_d}$, and the corresponding eigenvalues are $E_1, \ldots, E_d$.
 Thus $\ca$ encodes all information about the low lying eigenstates of the perturbed Hamiltonian.
+More precisely,

-$\ca$ and $\cu$ have the following perturbative expansions.
+$\ca$ has the following perturbative expansion.
 Let $S^l$ be the operator

 where $P_j$ is the projector onto the eigenspace of $H^{(0)}$ with energy $E^{(0)}_j$.
 (Recall that $E^{(0)}_0 = 0$.)
 Then

 where

 and the sum is over all nonnegative integers $l_1 \ldots l_{m-1}$ satisfying